hugo53/hugo53.github.io/pages/ielts/journey.md

 #### Task 2
 1. Sentence Structure: Writing Academic
+It will tell you how many types of sentence (Part 3, Chapter 10), how a good sentence be organized (Part 3, Chapter 11, 12, 13, 14, 15).

 2. Producing right sentence to gain high band score: Write Right
 3. Enriching ideas: Ideas for IELTS
 4. Reading samples: Writing Samples.

+### Phrasal Verb - How to learn in a efficient way?
+First of all, you must have a good phrasal verb dictionary.
+I recommend [this page](http://www.usingenglish.com/reference/phrasal-verbs/) for looking up meaning of phrasal verbs.
+Moreover, the book called _Check your English vocabulary for phrasal verbs and idioms_ is also useful.